atennapel/coc-os/README.md

 Try it out at https://atennapel.github.io/coc-os

-Elaboration for a dependently typed language with simple universe.
+Elaboration for a dependently typed language with simple universes.

 Run CLI REPL:
 ```